Tudor Rickards: Career

-He also lectures at the Research University - Higher School of Economics in Moscow.
+He lectures at the Research University - Higher School of Economics in Moscow.

 Rickards contributed as keynote speaker at the 1st National Medical Leadership Conference of the Mersey & North Western Deaneries, Reebok Stadium Bolton, 10 March 2011, and at the Institute of Directors North West annual conference on Leading through Change, Manchester, 22 March 2012.

 In August 2010, Rickards contributed to an eBook collection of political poems entitled Emergency Verse – Poetry in Defence of the Welfare State edited by Alan Morrison.

 As of August 2011, Rickards has been appointed to the board of international advisors to the Institute for Creative Management and Innovation, Kinki University, Japan.

-His recent media contributions include the BBC Radio 4 documentary Oblique Strategies, broadcast on 13 June 2013, examining a technique developed by Brian Eno for stimulating creativity and featuring would-be Poet Laureate Simon Armitage.

 Since formal retirement, Rickards has written recreationally in multiple formats.
-He regularly updates his blogging platform, Leaders We Deserve, which analyses contemporary figures that represent various styles and standards of leadership.
+He regularly updates his blogging platform, Leaders We Deserve, which analyses contemporary styles of leadership.
 He also writes and uploads poetry to another personal website, The Reluctant Witterer.

-In November of 2021, Rickards published his first e-book, Boris, Me and the BBC, a combined memoir and political history of the years 2016 - 2020 in Great Britain.
+In November 2021, Rickards published an e-book, Boris, Me and the BBC, a combined memoir and political history of the years 2016 - 2020 in Great Britain.
 It details his life and experiences in response to the political turbulence of the European Union referendum, the election and tenure of Boris Johnson, and the beginnings of the COVID-19 pandemic.
-The same book was published in paperback format on 31 March, 2022.
-He is currently working on two follow up volumes that will detail the pandemic and the arrival of the vaccine in Britain.

 At the end of March 2022, Rickards produced the first episode of his podcast, Tudorama.
-On the podcast, Rickards combines his own commentary on current events with interviews with friends, associates and experts on various subjects adjacent to creativity and leadership.
-The purpose of the podcast is 'to show that creativity is not only for 'artists', and 'creatives' exclusively.
-I want people to realise that we all have creative potential, and creativity can come in many different forms.'

 In the media

 Rickards is regularly quoted in the British media.
 He is a pioneer and advocate of the ‘Manchester Method’ – the system of creative and applied learning championed by Manchester Business School – on which he has written widely.

-Challenging traditional models of creative thinking, leadership, problem solving and team building, Rickards’ research has been described by The Financial Times as non-traditional.
+Rickards’ research has been described by the Financial Times as non-traditional.